Jamestown supply missions: Voyage

 However, after the long voyage, their food stores were sufficient only for each to have a cup or two of grain-meal per day.
 Further, the worst drought in 700 years occurred in the area between 1606 and 1612, affecting the Jamestown colonist's and local Powhatan tribe's ability to produce food and obtain a safe supply of water.
 In addition to settling, the early colonists were expected to make a profit for the owners of the company.
 The early settlers were excited by the apparent availability of gold, and from the outset settlers attempted to produce timber for export, given the seemingly inexhaustible supply within Virginia's virgin forests.
 However, they could not devote much time to developing commodity products, as they were too busy trying to survive.
 On June 22, 1607, Newport sailed back for London with Susan Constant and Godspeed carrying a load of supposedly precious minerals, leaving behind the 104 colonists and Discovery (to be used in exploring the area).

-John Smith (1607)
+John Smith explorations (1607)

-Using Discovery and some assembled shallops left to the colony, Smith undertook three exploratory voyages of the Chesapeake Bay and along the various rivers seeking a supply of food for the colonists in June, July, and August 1607.
+Using Discovery and an assembled shallop left to the colony, Smith undertook three exploratory voyages of the Chesapeake Bay and along the various rivers seeking a supply of food for the colonists in June, July, and August 1607.
 However, while leading one food-gathering expedition in December 1607, this time up the Chickahominy River west of Jamestown, his men were set upon by Pamunkey natives, and Smith was captured.
-After being "saved" by Pocahontas, Smith returned alone to Jamestown just in time for the first supply in January 1608.
+After being "saved" by Pocahontas, Smith returned alone to Jamestown just in time for the first supply in January 1607/08 (O.S./N.S).